balderdashy/sails-generate-frontend/docs/overview.md

 3. Takes an `importer.less` file found in `/assets/styles` and compiles your less files into css based on what's in this file.
 Having one less file importing all of your other less files is a convention that many front end developers use, and the name of this file can be changed in the `/tasks/config/less.js` file.
 The compiled css will be placed in `/.tmp/public/styles/importer.css'
 4. Copies the rest of the assets, except coffeescript and less files, in the `/assest` directory into the `/.tmp/public` directory.
 5. Compiles coffeescript files in `/assets/js` to javascript and places them in the `/.tmp/public/js` directory.
-6. Automatically injects `<script>` and `<link>` tags into any HTML located in `/.tmp/public`, EJS or JADE file in `/views`.
+6. Automatically injects `<script>` and `<link>` tags into any HTML located in `/.tmp/public`, EJS, JADE or Handlebars file in `/views`.
 The important thing to understand is that this asset injection should be placed in files that act as a layout file for your app.
-For single page apps this would be something like an `index.html` file and for apps that send server side views this should be something like a `layout.ejs` or `layout.jade` file.
+For single page apps this would be something like an `index.html` file and for apps that send server side views this should be something like a `layout.ejs`, `layout.jade` or `layout.handlebars` file.
 Usage for how to injet files is showin in `tasks/config/sails-linker.js` or can be found [here](https://github.com/Zolmeister/grunt-sails-linker).
 A more detailed description of this task can be found below.
 7. Sets up a watch task that will run this entire task again if there are changes detected in the `/assets` directory or the `tasks/pipeline.js` file.
 This task is optimized so that instead of deleting entire directories and files, it just syncs changes that were made.

 ### sails build